 Other awards include three Skipping Stones Multicultural Book Awards, a National Parenting Publication Gold Medal and an International Reading Association Teacher’s Choice Award.
 See a list of major awards here.

-Michelson’s poetry for adults has been published in many anthologies, including The Norton Introduction to Poetry.
+Michelson hosts Northampton Poetry Radio, and served two terms as Poet Laureate of Northampton, MA.
+His poetry for adults has been published in many anthologies, including The Norton Introduction to Poetry.
 Clemson University named Michelson their Calhoun Distinguished Reader in American Literature in 2008.
-The Jerusalem Post called his collection Battles & Lullabies, “a touching masterpiece.”
-Recent poems have appeared in The Harvard Review, The Massachusetts Review, Parnassus and elsewhere.
-Michelson is the host of Northampton Poetry Radio, and he is currently serving his 2nd term as Poet Laureate of Northampton Massachusetts.
+Michelson’s latest poetry collection, More Money than God, was published in 2015 by the University of Pittsburgh Press and recent poems have appeared in The Harvard Review, The Massachusetts Review, Parnassus and elsewhere.
+He is a 2016 recipient of a Massachusetts Cultural Council Fellowship.

 In addition to being an author, Michelson is a popular guest speaker.
 He has traveled throughout the world talking to children and teachers about his love of poetry, and social justice.
 Michelson represented the US at the Bratislava Biennial in Slovakia, and he is the founder and owner of R. Michelson Galleries.

-The Northampton Arts Council is proud to announce the selection of Richard Michelson, poet, children's book author, and art dealer as Poet Laureate of Northampton for 2012-2014.
-See video from the inauguration.
+The Northampton Arts Council is proud to announce the selection of Richard Michelson, poet, children’s book author, and art dealer as Poet Laureate of Northampton for 2012-2015.

 In December 2010, Busing Brewster was selected by the NY Times as one of the 10 Best Illustrated Books of 2010, and one of 8 Notable Books of 2010; the only book to make both of their year-end lists.